immcantation/scoper/docs/index.md

 SCOPer
 -------------------------------------------------------------------------------

-SCOPer provides a computational framework for B cell clones identification from adaptive immune receptor repertoire sequencing (AIRR-Seq) datasets.
-Three models are included (identical, hierarchical, and spectral) that perform clustering among sequences of BCRs/IGs (B cell receptors/immunoglobulins) which share the same V gene, J gene and junction length.
+SCOPer Provides a computational framework for identification of B cell clones from Adaptive Immune Receptor Repertoire sequencing (AIRR-Seq) data.
+Three main functions are included (identicalClones, hierarchicalClones, and spectralClones) that perform clustering among sequences of BCRs/IGs (B cell receptors/immunoglobulins) which share the same V gene, J gene and junction length.
 SCOPer is part of the [Immcantation](http://immcantation.readthedocs.io) analysis framework.